ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

 This made possible to automate, I would say, 95% of the work I have to do on each trigger object.

-The 5% left are purposeful and intended to format the code using <a href="https://www.red-gate.com/products/sql-development/sql-prompt/index">Redgate SQL Prompt</a> (formatted the code using the great `CTRL + K, Y` shortcut) once I open the script on SQL Server Management Studio and test the object compilation.
+The 5% left are purposeful and intended to format the code using [Redgate SQL Prompt](https://www.red-gate.com/products/sql-development/sql-prompt/index) (formatted the code using the great `CTRL + K, Y` shortcut) once I open the script on SQL Server Management Studio and test the object compilation.

 <h4>Other examples?</h4>